-If you were arrested on DWI charges, you should contact Attorney Robert
+If you were arrested on DWI charges in White Plains, you should contact

-Schuster.
-With experience as a former prosecutor and having handled thousands
+Attorney Robert Schuster.
+With experience as a former prosecutor and having

-of criminal cases, he has a firm grasp of New York's DWI laws and
+handled thousands of criminal cases, he has a firm grasp of New York's

-will know which defenses would apply to your particular case.
-You are
+DWI laws and will know which defenses would apply to your particular case.

-innocent until proven guilty beyond a reasonable doubt, let Attorney Schuster
+You are innocent until proven guilty beyond a reasonable doubt, let White

-utilize his knowledge and experience to fight your DWI charges.
+Plains DWI Attorney Schuster utilize his knowledge and experience to fight